okoham/uda-ai-rl/Report.md

 one of a [random agent](https://youtu.be/MQixDCK0A18).
 The difference in performance is obvious.

 ## Ideas for future work

-- concrete ideas for improving the agent's performance
 - double dqn, dueling dqn, proritized experience replay
 - sequence of states